 Each case is different.
-Mr. Plotnick can evaluate the facts of your case during your initial consultation and provide an idea of the type of damages that may be available for you to recover and what it will take to move forward with your wrongful death case.
+Attorney Plotnick can evaluate the facts of your case during your initial consultation and provide an idea of the type of damages that may be available for you to recover and what it will take to move forward with your wrongful death case.

 An Experienced Attorney Handling Fatal Car Accidents

-At the Law Offices of Stuart L. Plotnick, we have the experience and dedication that you need for representation in your wrongful death action.
+At the Law Offices of Stuart L. Plotnick, LLC, we have the experience and dedication that you need for representation in your wrongful death action.
 We want to see justice done for your family and ensure that you get the compensation you need and more importantly assist you in anyway with the healing process due to the loss of your loved one.

 Even though the automotive industry has worked over the last several decades to improve the crashworthiness of SUVs in the past decade, these vehicles still pose a danger to their drivers and passengers.
-According to tests performed by the National Highway Traffic Safety Administration, SUVs are more likely to be involved in a rollover accident than passenger cars.
+According to tests performed by the National Highway Traffic Safety Administration, SUVs are more likely to be involved in a rollover accident than cars.

 Taller vehicles like SUVs and trucks are at greater risk for rolling because of their higher center of gravity. which makes them naturally more unbalanced.
-Vehicle manufacturers now equip many vehicles with electronic stability to control to help drivers maintain control of their vehicles, but fatalities and serious injuries are still all too common.
+Vehicle manufacturers now equip many vehicles with electronic stability to help drivers maintain control of their vehicles, but fatalities and serious injuries are still all too common.

 Rollover accidents have a higher fatality rate than other types of crashes.
 Ejection from the vehicle plays a major role in the severity of injury and incidence of fatalities in most rollover crashes.
 Additionally, collapsing roofs of the rolled vehicles play a large part in occupants' injuries.
 Survivors of rollover crashes are likely to suffer spinal cord, back, and brain injuries.

-How did your accident happen?
+How did your car accident happen?

 Among the most common types of car accidents, rear-end collisions can cause serious, painful injuries can quickly occur that leave you unable to work or live your life normally, even if the accident occurred at slower speeds.

-Common Injuries from Rear-End Accidents
+Common Injuries from Rear-End Car Accidents

 - Pain or stiffness in your neck